Industrial metal: Film and video

 Several industrial metal groups have produced eye-catching videos.
 These include Godflesh's collaboration with Andres Serrano, Aidan Hughes's graphics for KMFDM, Nine Inch Nails' work with Mark Romanek, Rob Zombie's visual work for White Zombie (for which he received the MTV Video Music Award for Best Hard Rock Video), and Marilyn Manson's output with Richard Kern and Floria Sigismondi.
 NIN later collaborated with Bill Viola for live accompaniment.
 Trent Reznor also produced the soundtracks for the films Natural Born Killers and Lost Highway, and served as "musical consultant" for Man on Fire.
 Rob Zombie has directed three films.
 In 2009, Marilyn Manson was in the process of directing Phantasmagoria: The Visions of Lewis Carroll.
 The movie has since languished in development hell.
-Other films that have included prominent contributions from industrial metal artists include The Crow, Johnny Mnemonic, Mortal Kombat, The Matrix, Blair Witch, and A.I.
+Other films that have included prominent contributions from industrial metal artists include The Crow, Johnny Mnemonic, Hideaway, (Mortal Kombat/1997 sequel), The Matrix, Blair Witch and A.I.
 Artificial Intelligence.